AdamStuckert/LabOnboarding/README.md

 ## Lab meetings

 We will have weekly lab meetings with the Albecker lab.
+We will be meeting in SR2 room 301 while renovations are ongoing.
 Postdocs and grad students are expected to attend, undergraduates are encouraged to attend but not required to do so.
 We will do our best to schedule lab meetings so that everyone can attend.
 We will use the first lab meeting of the semester to plan that semester's lab meetings.
 Lab meetings will vary in purpose, but we will aim to provide feedback on experimental design, manuscripts, grants, fellowships, etc; share/learn new professional skills; discuss new papers; etc.

 ## Cluster access